robmarkcole/robins-hassio-config/README.md

   overwrite_motion_image: 'cp -rf {{states.input_text.last_added_file.state}} /share/motion/MOTION.jpg'
 ```

-Finally we use an automation to call the shell_command every time the `input_text` is updated and a new motion captured image is available, adding to `automations.yaml`:
+Finally I use an automation to call the `shell_command` every time the `input_text` is updated and a new image is available, adding to `automations.yaml`:
 ```yaml
 - action:
   - service: shell_command.overwrite_motion_image